-The Board is typically amenable to granting extensions, especially a first request when the applicant is working towards site development.
-Granting of such extensions are always in compliance with the findings of facts associated with the original approval.
+The Board is typically amenable to granting extensions, especially a first request when the applicant is working towards complying with the conditions of approval.
+Granting of such extensions are always in compliance with the findings of facts and conditions associated with the original approval.